Correct-Syntax/reference8/README.md

 ### Contributing

 Reference8 is React + Next.js project using TailwindCSS for styling.
-The project doesn't currently use Typescript.
+The project (currently) uses plain Javascript modules rather than Typescript.

 Contributions are welcome.
-You can open and issue or get it contact with me at hi@noahrahm.com.
+You can open an issue, or get it contact with me at hi@noahrahm.com.

 ## License